jonashoekman-art/jonashoekman-art/README.md

 - 👨🏻‍💻 I'm looking to find the perfect match where I can be a creative developer
 - 🤖 Ask me about running local llm's, Javascript and React.
 - ✉️ You can reach me by the e-mail on my profile.
 - 🍫 Fun facts: I used to be a (vegan) candy and chocolate maker.

+  ## Tech stack
+  - HTML 5
+  - Javascript
+  - Typescript
+  - CSS

+  ## OS
+  - Mac
+  - Linux

 <!--
 **jonashoekman-art/jonashoekman-art** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.